lucmans/digistring/readme.md

 # Usage instructions
 Digistring can be started by running the binary.
-If the current directory is not the root of the project, set the resource directory using the `-rsc` flag.
+If the current directory is not the root of the project, set the resource directory using the `--rsc` flag.

-Digistring comes with tab completion, which can be used in the current session after running:
+Digistring comes with tab completion, which can be used in the current session by running:
 `source completions.sh`

 Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully exit as soon as possible.
-Sending `SIGINT` or `SIGTERM` twice will immediately stop Digistring.
+Sending `SIGINT` or `SIGTERM` a second time will immediately stop Digistring.

 ## Command line arguments
 Argument parameters in <> are required and in [] are optional.